nix-community/cache-nix-action/README.md

    * This action allows to limit nix store size (see [Configuration](#configuration)).

 1. `cache-nix-action` saves a new cache when there's no cache hit.
+   * Limitations:
       * Saving a cache takes time.
       * There may be no cache hit after an old matching cache was purged.

 ## Limitations